rishav-learnerml/Amazone-Clone/README.md

 ## Project Status

-Complete the Frontend with React and Backend with Firebase Cloud Functions of the following components:
+Completed the Frontend with React and Backend with Firebase Cloud Functions of the following components:

 - Home - Contains the list of products with basic layout of Header and Footer.
 - Login - Contains the Login page whre you can add valid email password to Create your new amazon clone account and Sign In.